Evan Evans (academic): Career

 Remember when you choose a Head How small the lump that leavens: We won’t have Evans at any price, And as for Price, Oh ’eavens!

 Price was eventually to succeed Evans as Master 27 years later.

 Evans served the City of Oxford as well as the University while head of his college, and on 9 December 1871 it was announced that he had been appointed an Oxfordshire Magistrate.

 Evans was appointed Pro-Vice-Chancellor of the University of Oxford on 5 November 1874 and was made a Doctor of Divinity by decree on 18 October 1878.
 He then served a four-year stint as Vice-Chancellor of the University of Oxford from 1878 to 1882.
 During this period he granted the Randolph Hotel its first licence to serve alcohol, and received the key of the door when the work on the new Examination Schools was completed on 13 May 1882.
-The small sculpture over the High Street door of the Schools that shows the Vice-Chancellor awarding degrees is understood to be modelled on Evans.
+The sculpture over the High Street door of the Schools that shows the Vice-Chancellor awarding degrees (right) is understood to be modelled on Evans.

 In 1878 Evans's name was the first in a memorandum signed by 75 old boys of Cowbridge School urging that the endowment of the Headmaster should be increased in due proportion to the increased value of the lands bequeathed by Sir Leoline Jenkins to Jesus College, Oxford, which owned the school, nearly 200 years before.
 Hence Evans, after nearly half a century in Oxford, was still taking an interest in his South Wales roots and old school.
 When he was attending to his prebendal duties at Gloucester during the Long Vacation, he could have kept in touch with both the Cardiff area and with Oxford, as Gloucester is equidistant between the other two cities.

 At the time of the 1881 census Evans and his family were at home in the Master's Lodgings at Pembroke, looked after by six live-in servants.
 His eldest son had already left home: aged only 13, William Noble Evans was a naval cadet on board HMS Dapper at Townstall near Dartmouth, Devon.

 The portrait of Evans that hangs in Pembroke College by Walter William Ouless was subscribed for in 1883.